-- Gross Interest Rate of 5.25 % per annum (6% in 2016), - Investment Income of 6% per annum, - Consumer Price Index (CPI) of 2% (2.5% in 2016) through 2023 and onwards, - Continued progress on savings targets arising from investments in prevention, return to work and service delivery, - Unfunded liability eliminated in approximately 2020 to 2024 (2022 anticipated in the foundation scenario), and - Average assessment rate for 2019 is \$2.65, holding constant until fully funded.
+- Gross Interest Rate of 5.25 % per annum, - Investment Income of 7% -2019 to 2022 per annum; 6% -2023 forward, - Consumer Price Index (CPI) of 2%, - · Continued progress on savings targets arising from investments in prevention, return to work and service delivery, - Unfunded liability eliminated in approximately 2020 to 2024 (2022 anticipated in the foundation scenario), and - Average assessment rate for 2020 is \$2.65, holding constant until fully funded.

-Long-term disability is the WCB's largest cost area and, although improvements are beginning to materialize, LTD continues to be an area of concern.
-Given the aging workforce and the incidence of chronic pain in Nova Scotia, these benefits represent a significant area of risk for the WCB.
+Long-term disability is the WCB's largest cost area.
+Although we have seen some improvement in recent years, costs in 2018 rose well above inflation and continues to be of concern.
+Given the aging workforce and the incidence of chronic pain and post traumatic stress disorder in Nova Scotia, these benefits represent a significant area of risk for the WCB.